When Your Boss Is an AI Bot: Exploring Opportunities and Risks of Manager Clone Agents in the Future Workplace: Method

 \subsubsection{Design fiction writing.}

-Each participant then selected one scenario to develop in greater depth.
-They spent 15 minutes writing a short design fiction narrative describing how future workplace practices, relationships, and outcomes would unfold when Manager Clone Agents were involved.
-Participants were encouraged to build directly on the examples they had shared earlier, but were also free to expand creatively and develop entirely new directions.
-This balance ensured that narratives remained grounded in lived experience while allowing space for imaginative exploration of near-future possibilities.
-It is noted that these design fictions are based on the imaginaries from our participants, instead of existing Manager Clone Agents deployments.
+Each participant then selected one scenario to develop in greater depth, but was also free to expand creatively and develop entirely new directions.
+They spent 15 minutes writing a short design fiction narrative describing how future workplace practices and relationships would unfold when Manager Clone Agents were involved.
+We prompted them to stretch or exceed present-day technological assumptions whenever their stories required it.
+Participants were encouraged to build directly on the examples they had shared earlier, but were also free to expand creatively and develop entirely new directions, including resistant or structurally disruptive possibilities.
+This balance ensured that narratives remained grounded in lived experience, while allowing space for imaginative exploration of alternative future possibilities.
+It is noted that these design fictions are based on the imaginaries of our participants, instead of existing Manager Clone Agents deployments.